XiangmingKA/academic-kickstart4/content/authors/admin/_index.md

 Welcome to Xiangming Ka's homepage!

-I am a senior student who is majoring in Software Engineering at University of Electronic Science and Technology of China (UESTC).
+I am a senior student who is majoring in Software Engineering at the University of Electronic Science and Technology of China (UESTC).
 Also, I am the vice-principle of the Unreal Game Studio at UESTC http://www.ss.uestc.edu.cn/studio.do?id=491.
 My research fields include Computer Graphics (Rendering), Game Development, VR/AR, and Machine Learning.
 Besides the technological aspects, I am also interested in the artistic aspects of Visual Arts--Game Design, Game Culture, Movies, and Photography.